stuartellis/multiform/README.md

     make stack-plan STACK_NAME=example_app STACK_VARIANT=feature1 ENVIRONMENT=dev

-> The variants feature uses Terraform workspaces.

 By default, all commands apart from *stack-info* run in a container.
 To run without a container, set *DOCKER_HOST=false*.
 For example:

     make stack-fmt STACK_NAME=example_app DOCKER_HOST=false

+## Terraform State

+Each stack always has a separate Terraform state file for  each environment.
+The variants feature uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces).
+This means that Terraform creates an extra state file for each variant.

 ---